agdavid/algolia-alexa-pokedex/instructions/algolia-index.md

 cp .env.defaults .env
 ```

 3. **Go to the [Algolia homepage](https://www.algolia.com/).
-In the top-right corner of the screen, click the "Login" button.** (If you don't already have an account, you can **create a new one for free [here].(https://www.algolia.com/users/sign_up)**)
+In the top-right corner of the screen, click the "Login" button.** (If you don't already have an account, you can **create a new one for free [here](https://www.algolia.com/users/sign_up)**.)

-4. Once you have signed into the Algolia Dashboard, navigate to the lefthand side of the screen and Select the **API Keys** Link to find the Application ID and Admin API Key.
+4. Once you have signed into the Algolia Dashboard, navigate to the lefthand side of the screen and Select the **API keys** Link to find the Application ID and Admin API Key.
 Set the following values in your `.env` file:
 ```
 ALGOLIA_APP_ID=YOUR_APP_ID
 ALGOLIA_ADMIN_API_KEY=YOUR_ADMIN_API_KEY